Lowe's Interview Questions

 8. How would you deal with an upset customer?

-• I would find out what is wrong with the customer.
-If they could not find an item then I would locate it for them.
+• I would find out what is wrong with the customer and locate the item for them if they cannot find it.

 9. How would you define excellent customer service?